Album Liner Notes

 is Frank Hutchinson's version. what does the song say exactly? it says no man

-children's crimes (we've come a long way since then) the song says that a man's
+for their children's crimes (we've come a long way since then) the song says

-any alternative lifestyle scam (give me a thousand acres of tractable land
+he represent any alternative lifestyle scam (give me a thousand acres of

-& all the gang members that exist and you'll see the Authentic alternative
+tractable land & all the gang members that exist and you'll see the

 BLOOD IN MY

-facto group whom in their former glory must've been something to behold.
+known de facto group whom in their former glory must've been something

-rebellion against routine seems to be their strong theme. all their songs are
+to behold. rebellion against routine seems to be their strong theme. all their

-raw in the bone & are faultlessly made for these modern times (the New Dark
+songs are raw in the bone & are faultlessly made for these modern times

 WORLD GONE